ColdBox/ColdBox-Async-Programming-and-Scheduling-Training/readme.md

   * [] Creating the Future!!
     * [] [cbFutures Stages](samples/04-cbfutures-stages.md)
     * [] [Create a future](samples/05-creating-future.cfc)
-    * [] Excercises - @eric to complete
+    * [] Exercises - @eric to complete
       * Make a future that prints to the console
-      * Make a future that returns a message to print to the console after 2 seconds
+      * Make a future that returns a message to print to the console after 5 seconds
-      * Something about timeout and default values….
+        * Print that message using `future.get()`
+      * Make a future that returns a default value after 3 seconds.
         * CAVEAT, this does not stop the thread
       * Make a future that throws an exception and see what happens with `.get()`
       * Exam